shadyjamal/Codingame-Katas/Practice/README.md

 the best correlation defines the most probable computational complexity among the following possibilities:
 O(1), O(log n), O(n), O(n log n), O(n^2), O(n^2 log n), O(n^3), O(2^n)

+# # BFS-Graph

+This problem plays out on a graph where a “virus” moves from node to node, in search of an exit.
+There are several exits and you have to cut access to these exits by finding the best link to cut each turn.

+implementing the solution helped me to improve these skills :
+Storing data in a graph data structure.
+Searching through and updating the graph with the BFS algo.